marovira/atlas/README.md

 * LLVM Clang 3.3+
 * Apple Clang 4.0+
 * Intel C++ Composer XE 2013+ (experimental)

-## Future Plans, Features, etc.
-The following are a few minor features that are planned for Atlas and that will be slowly added (in no particular order):

-* Increased support for texture files.
-In particular, expansion to PPM, BMP, and PNG is planned.
-* Wrapper for OpenGL framebuffer objects.
-* Support for logging to a file.
-* more to come...

-The following major features are planned for Atlas:

-* Support for multiple rendering contexts (may be coming soon!).
-* Support for multi-threaded applications (tricky to implement).

 ## Contributing to Atlas.
 At this point in time, you can support Atlas in one of two ways: